 This condition refers to periods that are associated with severe pain and a sensation of cramping.
-Although, it is quite common for women to experience some discomfort during their monthly cycles
+It is quite common for women to experience some discomfort during their monthly cycles.

 Here, the individual’s cycles have probably come to a full stop.
 The absence of cycles beyond 90 days or so is considered problematic (except in case she is pregnant or going through menopause).

-Also, in cases, the women is about 15-16 years of age, and if the cycles have not begun, amenorrhea is to be considered.
+Also, in cases, if the woman is about 15-16 years of age, and if the cycles have not begun, amenorrhea is to be considered.

 This condition is diagnosed for all patients for whom the periods last for >7 days and is very heavy in general.

 The presence of bleeding or spotting in between periods or presence of bleeding after menopause should also be classified as abnormal uterine bleeding.

 Most oral contraceptive pills (OCPs) contain a combination of two hormones namely progestins and estrogen.
 OCP’s prevent the growth of the egg.
 Taking OCP’s on and off then can severely affect the regularity of the monthly menstrual cycles.
 Some women may suffer from irregular periods upto 3 months post the menstrual cycles.

 Uterine polyps, are simple non cancer growths of tissue lining the uterus.
 They can cause heavy bleeding and pain during periods